- Do I need a Zoom account or any special software to use Zoom?

 Do I need a special microphone or camera?

 No. Your computer’s built in webcam and microphone will be sufficient.
-Most participants chose to use earbuds with a built-in mic.
+Most participants choose to use earbuds with a built-in mic.

 No matter which microphone setup you choose, we do ask that you attend virtual training from a quiet, distraction-free room so other participants can hear you loud and clear.